-The duo themselves are inclined to disagree, probably because the Devil told them to.
-"No. there's none of that," laughs Benoit.
+The duo themselves are inclined to disagree, probably because the voices in our heads told them to.
+"No. there's none of that," laughs Sergio.
 "We just found this magical little vocal loop on the "ecstasy" and it just sounded so good that we wanted to build a track around it.
 Nothing more than that, it was just a good take."

 After releasing on the likes of DFA, Hot Creations, and Visionquest, the duo landed once again on LA's Culprit, home to the likes of Droog, MANIK, and Adriatique, to name a few.
 The EP's three tracks maintain the duo's impressive consistency and style.
 At this point, churning out undeniable little EP's is just to be expected of them, but they're not about to shack up with just one label forever.
 "I think, for us, it's more about working with people who we respect and people who are on a similar vibe.
 I don't think we ever sit down and think about how to write a song for a particular label."

-Jemayel Khawaja is THUMP's Managing Editor and a member of the Church of Satan.
-Join us! - @JemayelK
+Jemayel Khawaja is THUMP's Managing Editor - @JemayelK